 There are several water theme parks in Cha-Am and Hua Hin and this is the latest and most well established one, I would say.
 Vana Nava opened in December 2014 and since it’s the first week of opening, it already attracted many locals to visit.
 The crowds are all gathered here!
 They have the largest slide in Thailand and the tallest man-made mountain with a waterfall in Asia.
 Everything here is very high-tech too using RFID, you can order photos and pay later without having to worry about cash, cameras or mobile phones.
 I’m impressed by this water jungle and the higher price as compared to other water themeparks, is worth it!
 Read more…

 Address: 129/99 Soi Moo Baan Nong Kae, Nong Kae, Hua Hin, Prachuap Khiri Khan 77110

 Opening Hours: Sun to Thu – 10am to 6pm (Water Adventure Zone) / 9pm (Jungle Zone) ; Fri & Sat – 10am to 9pm (Water Adventure Zone) / 11pm (Jungle Zone)

 Admission: Adult – 1000฿ ; Children – 600฿

 Love drinking wine?
-Don’t miss out Hua Hin Hills Vineyard.
+Don’t miss out Monsoon Valley Vineyard.
 Over here, you should head over to The Sala (open-air pavilion) for wine tasting as well as some food if you are hungry.
-You can take an elephant ride around the vineyard or just tour the vineyard by foot.
 There is a complimentary Jeep Tour at 1pm and 4pm.
 Remember to take more photos of the beautiful scenery here.
+Read more…

 Address: 1 Moo 9, Baan Khork Chang Patana, Nong Plup, Hua Hin, Prachuap Khiri Khan 77110